Principal Financial Group Inc. (PFG): These Numbers Show Where NASDAQ:PFG Stock Is Going Next

 Principal Financial Group Inc. (PFG) Insider Activity

-Principal Financial Group Inc. disclosed in a document filed with the SEC on Aug 22 that Walker Roberto (EVP, Principal Latin American) sold a total of 9,000 shares of the company’s common stock.
-The trade occurred on Aug 22 and was made at $76.95 per share for $0.69 million.
-Following the transaction, the insider now directly holds 34008.0 shares of the PFG stock.
+Principal Financial Group Inc. disclosed in a document filed with the SEC on Oct 18 that HELTON SANDRA L (Director) sold a total of 14,033 shares of the company’s common stock.
+The trade occurred on Oct 18 and was made at $80.05 per share for $1.12 million.
+Following the transaction, the insider now directly holds 18245.0 shares of the PFG stock.

-Still, SEC filings show that on Aug 19, Walker Roberto (EVP, Principal Latin American) disposed off 12,975 shares at an average price of $78.04 for $1.01 million.
-The insider now directly holds 43,008 shares of Principal Financial Group Inc. (PFG).
+Still, SEC filings show that on Sep 13, Cheong Wee Yee (EVP, Principal Asia) disposed off 2,447 shares at an average price of $78.45 for $0.19 million.
+The insider now directly holds 34,700 shares of Principal Financial Group Inc. (PFG).

 Principal Financial Group Inc. (PFG): Who are the competitors?